 - Monitor vital signs.
 Monitor and record vital signs.

 - Provide cold compresses.
-Provide a description of the family regarding the provision of compress; cold compresses can reduce body temperature.
+Provide a description of the family regarding the provision of a compress; cold compresses can reduce body temperature.

 - Wear light clothing.
 Give light clothing that can absorb sweat to facilitate the release of heat into the air.